Skip to Content

 2. Are There Nearby Competitors?

-Market saturation is a possible issue and not at all your friend when owning a niche sports facility.
+Market saturation is a possible issue and is not at all your friend when owning a niche sports facility.

 If there are other bowling alleys near your potential alley, this is something to think about carefully, as you will have to find a surefire way to set yourself apart from the competition.